Amir Reza Rokn, DDS, MSc

 Submit the manuscript along with any tables in Microsoft Word (any version after 2003) only once and only in English to http://jdt.tums.ac.ir/index.php/jdt/index.
 Figures/images/line-drawings should be sent as separate files in any format that can be opened with Adobe Photoshop (GIF, JPG, PSD, EPS etc) provided that it does not exceed ten megabyte (10 MB).
 Considering the double-blind reviewer policy of this journal please refrain from giving the name of the University, Hospital, Center, country, state, city … which the work was conducted anywhere in the text and submit the Title page and Main text (including the Abstract) as separate files.

-Titles should be typed in ‘title case’ (e.g. Prediction of 10-year Survival in ITI Implants) and be as brief and informative as possible.
-This is followed by a short title of no more than 50 characters (including spaces) and full names of all authors and their affiliations, institutions and e.mail addresses.
-The corresponding author must be identified with a superscript asterisk denoting complete details including name, address, e-mail and phone, cell and fax numbers.
+Full names of all authors and their affiliations, institutions and email addresses.
+The corresponding author must be identified with a superscript asterisk denoting complete details including name, address, e-mail along with phone, cell and fax numbers.

-This page should also include a Conflict of Interest Statement to disclose any direct or indirect financial, commercial, political, academic or personal relationship that may in some way mislead or deceive the readers or negatively influence the study.
+Conflict of Interest Statement, disclosing any direct or indirect financial, commercial, political, academic or personal relationship that may in some way mislead or deceive the readers or negatively influence the study.
 If there are no conflicts of interest, please specify as “None” or “None declared”.

 Original research articles should be arranged as follows (other types of articles should contain subtitles relevant to the specific category and subject of research):